volkandindar/agartha/README.md

 ## Authorization Matrix
 This part focuses on user session and URLs relationships to determine access violations.
 The tool will visit all URLs from pre-defined user sessions and fill the table with all Http responses.
 It is a kind of access matrix and helps to find out authentication/authorization issues.
 Afterwards we will see what user can access what page contents.
 - **User session name**: You can right click on any request and send it 'Agartha Panel' to define user sessions.
-- **URL Addresses** user can visit: You can use Burp's spider or any sitemap generators.
+- **URL Addresses** user can visit: You can use Burp's spider feature or any sitemap generators.
 You may need to provide different URLs for different users.

 <img width="1000" alt="Authorization Matrix, sending http req" src="https://user-images.githubusercontent.com/50321735/152217672-353b42a8-bb06-4e92-b9af-3f4e487ab1fd.png">